Manchester City W.F.C.: 2020–2023: Injury crises, exodus and Big Four

-2023–2024: Return to form
+2023–2026: Return to form

 The following 2023–24 season, Manchester City finished equal in points with long-standing champions Chelsea, losing the title to them on goal difference alone.
+The next season saw a handful of injuries to their first squad, which saw them out of European competition early and unable to land a spot for next year.
+Bouncing back, during the 2025–26 season they have been back to form.
+In particular, they defeated Chelsea at home 5–1 in a match where Manchester City was described as "ruthless" on the pitch.
+The game also featured the first hat-trick against Chelsea in history, by Brazilian forward Kerolin.

 Stadium

 Since the opening of Academy Stadium directly across the Ashton New Road and Alan Turing Way from the City of Manchester Stadium, Manchester City Women have been based at the training complex's 7,000-capacity stadium in tandem with the men's academy's senior side.
 The stadium has on three occasions since the middle of 2015 set an attendance record for a FA WSL league game.

 Prior to moving into Academy Stadium, the women's side was based in the Manchester Regional Athletics Arena.

 On 14 September 2023, Manchester City announced Joie as the official stadium naming partner.

 Affiliation with Manchester City F.C.

 Throughout their history, MCWFC has had an affiliation with Manchester City, being established within its corporate structure in 1988.
 Replica kits of the men's team were still worn and the professional side financially supported the team, yet organisationally it managed itself for much of its existence.
 They were established as part of City in the Community in 1988 with its development during the 1990s and beyond relying on the dedication of a number of Manchester City Ladies officials, individuals and volunteers.

 Following an announcement on 28 August 2012, Manchester City Ladies' position as an official part of the club became formalised under a new agreement.
 Consequently, the women's side shares not only corporate links and resources with the male team but also their training facilities, as well as being included in the marketing and social media of the Premier League side.